Frequently Asked Questions - The Barn Retreat

 Three miles by road and about 10-15 minutes.

-We offer a free pick up from the station at 3pm (if you request it) or a taxi will cost about £11.
+A taxi will cost about £12-18.
 Alternatively some people choose to walk or cycle from Totnes - a great way to draw yourself out of the world and into retreat.

 How do I find out more and book?